 Do you have headaches, jaw pain and persistent discomfort affecting your neck and shoulders?
 These are just a few of the most common symptoms of temporomandibular joint disorder (TMD, or TMJ after the joint).

 Many patients are frustrated by headaches and other pain until they talk to their dentist about TMJ disorder.
-Don’t delay: Find out how Meadows Dental Group can help by calling 303-790-2323.
+Don’t delay: Find out how Meadows Dental Group by Espire can help by calling 303-790-2323.
 Our office in Lone Tree welcomes patients throughout Colorado, including Highlands Ranch, Centennial and more.

 What Is TMJ Dysfunction?